The International Telecommunication Union (ITU) was organizing a workshop on

 Embodied AI (EAI) can be described as a transformative shift in artificial intelligence that integrates AI into physical systems, enabling them to interact with and learn from their environment through sensory inputs and actions.

-The aim of the workshop is to bring together institutions, academia, and industry to discuss the requirements for enabling embodied AI in multimedia.
-Key topics include exploring standardization opportunities for technology advancement, identifying gaps in ITU-T Recommendations, examining real-world use cases for embodied AI in multimedia, and fostering collaboration across the ICT supply chain, with a focus on defining future work for ITU-T SG21 related to embodied AI technologies.
-This event continues the success of the valuable discussions from the AI for Good Global Summit (July 2025).
+The aim of the workshop was to bring together institutions, academia, and industry to discuss the requirements for enabling embodied AI in multimedia.
+Key topics included exploring standardization opportunities for technology advancement, identifying gaps in ITU-T Recommendations, examining real-world use cases for embodied AI in multimedia, and fostering collaboration across the ICT supply chain, with a focus on defining future work for ITU-T SG21 related to embodied AI technologies.
+This event was a continuation of the success of the valuable discussions from the AI for Good Global Summit (July 2025).

-showcasing cutting-edge multimedia applications powered by AI technologies will be organized at the venue.
-If you are interested in participating or would like more information, please contact
+A demo showcasing cutting-edge multimedia applications powered by AI technologies was organized at the venue.

-Participation is open to ITU Member States, Sector Members, Associates, ITU Academia and to any individual from a country which is a member of the ITU and who wishes to contribute to the work.
+Participation was open to ITU Member States, Sector Members, Associates, ITU Academia and to any individual from a country which is a member of the ITU and who wishes to contribute to the work.
 This also includes individuals who are members of international, regional, and national organizations.
-Participation in the workshop is free of charge, however registration is mandatory.
+Participation in the workshop was free of charge, however registration was mandatory.

 See detailed steps on how to register